jawj/zapatos-docs/src/index.md

 It is a truth universally acknowledged that [ORMs aren't very good](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).

 I like SQL, and Postgres especially.
-In my experience, abstractions that obscure how SQL works, or that prioritise ease of switching to another database tomorrow over effective use of _this_ database _today_, are a source of misery.
+In my experience, abstractions that obscure the underlying SQL, or that prioritise ease of switching to another database tomorrow over effective use of _this_ database _today_, are a source of misery.

 I've also come to love strongly typed languages, and TypeScript in particular.
 VS Code's type checking and autocomplete speed development, prevent bugs, and simplify refactoring.
 Especially when they _just happen_, they bring joy.